INCA TRAIL - 4 Days

 HOW TO MAKE THE DEPOSIT:

-PayPal payments can be made on our website by clicking the button “Pay on line”.
-You can also pay directly to firstname.lastname@example.org..
-Once you have made your PayPal payment of USD 400 (prepaid) Or the total amount , please email us a copy of the transaction in order to proceed with your booking.
+BOOKING NOW is our system of payments.
+You can reservate on our website by clicking the button “BOOKING NOW”.
+Once you have made your payment of 50% advance (prepaid), please email us a copy of the transaction in order to proceed with your booking.

 - Log in to your PayPal account.